sajanrav/courses/README.md

    b.
 The code should output the indicator value in a range of -1 to 1. +1 represents the situation where the price is at +1 standard deviations
       above the mean and -1 indicates the situation where the price is -1 standard deviations below the mean.

+5. Assignment - 6 :
+   This assignment has two parts to it -

+   a.
+Implement Bollinger bands as an indicator using a 20 day look back.
+The upper band should represent mean plus one standard deviation and
+      the lower band is the mean minus one standard deviation.

+   b.
+Create an event study with the signal being:
+      Bollinger value for equity today < x
+      Bollinger value for equity yesterday >= y Bollinger value for SPY today >= z